 Humanities Building, University Road, University of Warwick, Coventry, CV4 7AL

 Dr Paul Botley is Associate Professor (Reader), and teaches in the Department of English and Comparative Literary Studies and in the Centre for the Study of the Renaissance.
 He studied at Reading (BA), York (MA) and Cambridge (PhD).
 He has held fellowships at Cambridge University Library, at the University of Bristol, and at Imperial College, London.
-In 2004, he moved to the Warburg Institute, London, to edit the correspondence of Joseph Scaliger (1540-1609).
-He joined the department at Warwick in 2011.
+From 2004, he was Scaliger Fellow at the Warburg Institute, London, for seven years, before joining the department at Warwick in 2011.

 Dr Botley's research interests include the classical tradition in early modern literature; renaissance letters; neo-Latin literature; Erasmus; the history of the Bible; education in the renaissance; translation; the Greek diaspora in renaissance Europe; and the history of scholarship.
 His earliest work, and his first two books, focussed on Byzantine and Italian literature of the fourteenth and fifteenth centuries.
 His current research centres on the nothern European renaissance of the sixteenth and seventeenth centuries, and focusses on collections of letters.
 In 2012 I published with Dirk van Miert an edition of the letters of the renaissance polymath Joseph Scaliger (d.
 1609) in eight volumes.
 More recently, he has published a book on one of the translators of the King James Bible, Richard ‘Dutch’ Thomson (d.
 1613).

 Dr Botley's research on the letters of the great renaissance scholar Isaac Casaubon (1559-1614) has been funded by the Leverhulme Trust.
 This project prepared a critical edition of Isaac Casaubon’s correspondence during his last years in England, 1610-1614, when he was at the height of his powers and his international fame.
 The edition contains over seven hundred letters, nearly half of which have never been printed, and has now been published in four volumes in Geneva.
 With this edition complete, work is now underway on an edition of Casaubon's correpondence from his earliest years, while he taught at Geneva and Montpellier in the late sixteenth century.

 Teaching and supervision